liray-unendlich/vps/README.md

 /usr/local/bin/activate_masternodes_zenzo
 ```

-The masternode daemons will start and begin loading the ZENZO blockchain.
+The masternode daemons will start and begin loading the ZENZO (ZNZ) Blockchain.

 ## Tips
  You can start and stop masternode client manually.
 Enter this commands.

-### Check masternode status on VPS Server
+### Check Masternode Status on the VPS
-You can check your masternode status on VPS server.
+You can check your masternode status on VPS.
 Use this command.

  ```
  /usr/local/bin/zenzo-cli -pid=/var/lib/masternodes/zenzo1/zenzo.pid -conf=/etc/masternodes/zenzo_n1.conf -datadir=/var/lib/masternodes/zenzo1 masternode status